LuisMaGit/flutter-livewell-test/README.md

 <img width="1000" height="400" src="https://user-images.githubusercontent.com/70621340/221600069-945a4148-c57a-4aa1-a391-073316cab705.png">

-* Notice that, for simplicity and scope of the project, only the <code>core</code> has been extracted in one package.
+* Notice that, for simplicity and scope of the project, only the <code>core</code> has been extracted in a package.

 ## Stack
   * dio: network operations